Russel88/DAtest/README.md

 ANCOM has to be installed from an [external source,](https://www.niehs.nih.gov/research/resources/software/biostatistics/ancom/index.cfm) and is not included by default in the test.

-RAIDA has to be installed from an [external source,](https://cals.arizona.edu/~anling/sbg/software.htm) and is not included by default in the test.

 How to compare methods:
 -----------------------